 - ClickHouse: analytical DBMS and architecture - Separation of concerns between full-text retrieval and analytical aggregation over event data.

-- Qdrant: vector database and architecture - Lexical search versus vector retrieval trade-offs for semantic and AI-oriented discovery scenarios.
+- Qdrant: vector database and architecture - Where lexical search hits the wall of synonyms and meaning — and how vector retrieval helps in semantic and AI-oriented discovery scenarios.

 - Data Pipeline / ETL / ELT Architecture - How to build ingestion and index-synchronization pipelines that keep search data fresh under continuous updates.